TheImagingSource/tiscamera/doc/pages/firmware-update.rst

    firmware-update -d <serialnumber> -m proprietary

-Switching to uvc mode is only necessary for USB2 cameras.
+Switching to UVC mode is only necessary for USB-2.0 cameras.

 Firmware Files
 ==============